What you will learn in this article:

 - Keep a worry diary: Jot down your problems and a few solutions to debrief and get troubles off your mind before bed.
 Writing and journaling are highly cathartic.

-- Try an adaptogenic blend: It will support your adrenals d
+- Try an adaptogenic blend: It will support your adrenals.

 5. Block out the artificial light before bed

 Artificial light interferes with your circadian rhythm and melatonin production.
 Blue, yellow and green light emitted by electronic bright light screen devices such as lamps, smartphones, computer screen, TVs, radio clocks or even outside street lamps, can interfere with melatonin production.
 The pineal gland needs total darkness in order to produce melatonin.
 Research from Harvard University shows that exposure to blue light suppresses melatonin for twice as long as other colors and can shift your body clock by as much as three hours.
 Even just eight lux of light can have an effect.

 - Banish electrical devices: That means no clock radios, TVs, computers or their standby lights in your room 2 to 4 hours before and while you sleep.
 They can truly interfere with melatonin production in these vital night hours.

-- Get light blocking glasses: If you have no choice and have to be exposed to light in the evening hours, get the Blue Blocker glasses.
-People sensitive to lights experience the profound difference with these glasses.
+- Get light blocking glasses: If you have no choice and have to be exposed to light in the evening hours, get Blue Blocker glasses.
+People sensitive to lights experience a profound difference with these glasses.
 You won’t know until you try them, or make it a point to avoid all artificial light one evening and see how it helps your sleep.

 - Enjoy a soft glow: At night, use candles or lamps instead of bright overhead electric lights.
 Need a toilet visit?
 Use a low-wattage flashlight or dim hall and bathroom globes with an amber glow.